How to File for Your IEEPA Tariff Refund via CAPE

 Check Your Eligibility

-• Unliquidated entries — duties paid but entry not yet liquidated by CBP
+• Unliquidated entries — duties were paid, but CBP has not yet liquidated the entry summary

-• Recently liquidated entries — liquidated within approximately 80 days of CAPE filing
+• Recently liquidated entries — the entry summary liquidated not more than approximately 80 days before your CAPE filing

 Use our interactive eligibility checker to quickly determine your status.